 tion).
-Charges for treating a commercial property were higher ($\chi^2 = 11.896$, df = 3, $P = 0.008$) than residential service with 38.5% (of 26 responses) charging > \$200.
+Charges for treating a commercial property were higher ($\chi^2 = 11.896$, df = 3, $P = 0.008$) than residential service with 38.5% (of 26 responses) charging $> \$200$.

-The possible sources of information were listed in the questionnaire for choosing the acaricide used for tick control (Table 6).
+Ten possible sources of information were listed in the questionnaire for choosing the acaricide used for tick control (Table 6).
 When ranked in importance from most important (1) to least important (10), it was clear that some sources of information were significantly more important to commercial applicators than others in making their selection (Kruskal-Wallis $K = 104.00$, df = 8, $P < 0.0001$).
 Connecticut Agricultural Experiment Station information was ranked 1st the most often, followed by Cooperative Extension and past success with the product as the basis for selecting an acaricide.
 Overall, however, past success with the product was the strongest factor, dominating the top 3 rankings as the most important method in choosing an acaricide.
 Advertisements or articles in trade magazines were the least significant factors in selecting a chemical insecticide for tick control.

-Half of the 57 respondents (49.1%) indicated that their tick control business had increased slightly or dramatically since 1991, whereas 23.1% said it remained the same.
+Half of the 57 respondents (49.1%) indicated that their tick control business had increased slightly or dramatically since 1991, whereas 28.1% said it remained the same.
 None indicated their tick control business had decreased slightly, 1 said it decreased dramatically, and 12 did not answer the question.
-Only 2 respondents (3.5%) indicated that tick control services comprised > 50% of their business.
-For most of the replies (63.1%), these services comprised < 5% of the overall business (78.3% of the 46 answering the question).
+Only 2 respondents (3.5%) indicated that tick control services comprised $> 50\%$ of their business.
+For most of the replies (63.1%), these services comprised $< 5\%$ of the overall business (78.3% of the 46 answering the question).
 However, 43.8% of the respondents indicated that they plan to expand their tick control services, primarily by advertising (71.4% of the 21 responses).
 A few (24.6%) applicators offered alternatives to area-applied insecticides for tick control.
 These alternatives frequently included host-targeted permethrin (Damminix), but cutting grass, clearing brush, and guinea hens were also mentioned.
-However, more

-Table 4.
-Number and type of clients serviced by the respondents treating ticks in the pesticide use assessment survey than half the respondents (35.1%) said they received requests for an alternative to insecticides for tick control.
+However, more than half the respondents (35.1%) said they received requests for an alternative to insecticides for tick control.